apolloliu/zcp/README.rst

 .. note::

-    You can check out a demo_ from a premilinary version of ZCP running with OpenStack Havana and Zabbix.
+    You can check out a demo_ from an upgrade version of ZCP running with OpenStack Liberty and Zabbix.

 .. _demo: https://youtu.be/Yc_MM08RwiA